 Assessment at Loyola

-Learning Outcomes and Assessment Protocol
+earning Outcomes and Assessment Protocol

 What is Assessment?

 “Assessment is an ongoing process aimed at understanding and improving student learning.
 It involves making our expectations explicit and public; setting appropriate criteria and high standards for learning quality; systematically gathering, analyzing, and interpreting evidence to determine how well performance matches those expectations and standards; and using the resulting information to document, explain, and improve performance.
 When it is embedded effectively within larger institutional systems, assessment can help us focus our collective attention, examine our assumptions, and create a shared academic culture dedicated to assuring and improving the quality of higher education.”
-(Thomas A. Angelo, AAHE Bulletin,
+(Thomas A. Angelo, AAHE Bulletin, November 1995, p.7).

 “An assessment is a tool designed to observe students’ behavior and produce data that can be used to draw reasonable inferences about what students know.”
 (James W. Pellegrino, “The Challenge of Knowing What Students Know,”)